How to Get Rid of Ants Naturally

 Other Ant Killing Tips to Try

+DE is a fine powder made from the fossilized remains of diatoms, a type of algae.
+Because it’s so fine, it’s perfectly safe for humans and animals and is actually beneficial to consume.
 Ants, however, become dehydrated when they come into contact with DE because it damages their waxy coating which will kill them.
-They will not take it back to their colony but it will stop them from making any progress into your home.
+They won’t take it back to their colony but it will stop them from making any progress into your home.

 Sprinkle DE along doorways and window sills, and any other points of entry, in trash cans, and along cabinets and baseboards.
 I have also sprinkled it liberally on my carpet during a particularly bad ant invasion.
 After a few days the ants were gone and I just vacuumed up the DE.

 Use extreme care if you will be using this outside and avoid any areas that may have honey bees.
-The DE will stick to their legs and they will consume it when they are grooming.
+The DE will stick to their legs and they will consume it when they’re grooming.
 DE is sharp to small insects and will kill them.
 We want to kill the ants and fleas, but NOT the honey bees!

 Dealing With More Than Ants?

 How do you deal with ants?
 Did I miss any effective tips that have worked for you?
+Leave a comment and let us know!

 Sources